42Bastian/rmac/docs/rmac.rst

 at Atari Corporation by programmers who needed a high performance assembler for their work.
 Then, more than 20 years later, because there was still a need for such an assembler and what was available wasn't up to expectations, Subqmod and eventually Reboot continued work on the freely released source, adding Jaguar extensions and fixing bugs.
+Over time the assembler has been extended by adding support for Motorola's 68020/30/40/60, 68881/2, DSP56001 CPUs as well as Atari's Object Processor (OP) found on the Atari Jaguar.

 RMAC is intended to be used by programmers who write mostly in assembly language.
 It was not originally a back-end to a C compiler, therefore it